nfqsolutions/tweemanager/README.md

 Type
     $ python tweemanager --help
 to show the functionalities

+In order to start using this packages, you need to have a config file.
+A model can be generated:

+    $ python tweemanager gendonfig

+Then, you have to fill the fields in the file with your own data.

 In a production enviroment you should install the package
     $ python setup.py install